Ethics and Values

-Reserve Bank presidents are required to file annual public financial disclosures and publicly disclose securities transactions involving stocks, bonds, commodity futures, and other securities no later than 45 days after the transaction.
+Reserve Bank presidents are required to file annual public financial disclosures every year by May 15**.
+Reserve Bank presidents are also required to publicly disclose securities transactions involving stocks, bonds, commodity futures, and other securities no later than 45 days after the transaction.
 Financial disclosures filed by Reserve Bank presidents will be promptly posted on the website of the relevant Federal Reserve Bank.

 - New York

 - San Francisco

 ** If May 15 falls on a weekend, disclosures are due the following business day.
 In some cases, policymakers may receive an extension of up to 90 days if, for example, records required to complete a disclosure are not yet available.
 Return to text

 - Board Staff Disclosures

 Senior Board staff are required to file annual financial disclosures and disclose securities transactions involving individual stocks and bonds within 45 days.
 To request copies of Board staff public financial disclosures, please fill out the Office of Government Ethics Form 201 and submit the completed form to [email protected].